choux130/myblog/_posts/2017-06-14-web-scraping_2.md

   <a href="{{ site.baseurl }}/assets/image/webscrape/web_jobs2.png">
   <img src="{{ site.baseurl }}/assets/image/webscrape/web_jobs2.png" style="width:100%"/></a>

-And, to abtain more details more each jobs, in this post we are going to add few more features by scraping every _Job Link_.
+And, to abtain more details more each job, in this post we are going to add few more features by scraping every _Job Link_.
 Hence, for each Job, we will also know their
   * _Job Type_
   * _Required Skills_
   * _Required Education Level_